Doubleday Broadcasting

 Doubleday Broadcasting was a wholly owned subsidiary of the publishing company Doubleday that owned and operated radio and television stations throughout the United States from 1967 to 1986.
-It grew from a handful of stations in medium and smaller markets to operating three AM stations and seven FM stations, the maximum allowed by the FCC at the time.
+It grew from a handful of stations in medium and smaller markets to operating three AM stations and seven FM stations, the maximum allowed by the Federal Communications Commission at the time.

 Origins

 Doubleday Broadcasting was a wholly owned subsidiary of the publishing company Doubleday.
 In 1967, it acquired the radio and television properties of Texas-based Trigg-Vaughn Stations.
-The $14 million purchase included three television stations and seven radio stations:
+The $14 million purchase included three television stations and seven radio stations: (Note: Trigg-Vaughn retained ownership of radio station KOSA, Odessa, Texas.)